 History of Venice and Naples

 Both cities were founded roughly at the same time.
 There is no exact starting point, but that probably happened somewhat in the late 1880s.
-Although the first railroad was already built in 1911, that didn’t change anything.
+Although the first railroad was built in 1911, that didn’t change anything.
 Venice remained a small fishing town and farming community.
-Therefore, it didn’t exactly smell of roses when travelers came to the city.
+Therefore, it didn’t exactly smell like roses when travelers came to the city.
 The city dwellers didn’t notice that fishy smell.
 They were used to it.
 For them, it was the smell of prosperity, of money.
 Although, money shouldn’t stink that bad.

-Development occurred slowly – watching the overall activity at that time was like watching paint dry.
+Development occurred slowly – watching the overall activity at that time was like watching the paint dry.
 Almost the same thing happened in Naples.
 Agriculture and real estate development dominated the economy in Naples for many decades, but nothing resembled a boom.
 At least it didn’t stink of fish – like in Venice.

 The airports are still around today.
-The owners modernized them through the years, and they both became Municipal airports.
+The owners modernized them through the years, and they became Municipal airports.

-Can you guess who has bought a second, third or fourth home in Naples?
+Can you guess who has bought a second, third, or fourth home in Naples?
 Here they are.
 What does Venice have in store?
 Yes, only (only?)
 Stephen King (on Casey Key).
 But that’s okay.
 One celebrity is better than none.

 Real Estate Values in Venice versus Naples:

-For home buyers who have a little more money to play with, Naples may be an ideal location.
+Naples’s home values went up a whopping 46% in 2022 over 2021, and the medium value is now approximately $645,000.
+In comparison, the median house value in Venice is $494,000, up 38% from 2021 to 2022.
+Naples may be an ideal location for home buyers who have the means and more money to play with.
 Naples – also called” The crown jewel of Southwest Florida “- is nestled on the more than 10 miles long sun-drenched beaches of the Gulf of Mexico.
-Naples is known for world-class shopping, fine and casual dining and abundant, challenging championship golf courses.
-It is also, only steps away from island seclusion or the untamed tropical wilderness of The Everglades National Park, Corkscrew Swamp Sanctuary, Big Cypress National Preserve, Florida Panther National Wildlife Refuge, Ten Thousand Islands National Wildlife Refuge, and Picayune Strand State Forest.
+Naples is known for world-class shopping, fine and casual dining, and abundant, challenging championship golf courses.
+It is also only steps away from island seclusion or the untamed tropical wilderness of The Everglades National Park, Corkscrew Swamp Sanctuary, Big Cypress National Preserve, Florida Panther National Wildlife Refuge, Ten Thousand Islands National Wildlife Refuge, and Picayune Strand State Forest.